-Gulf of Mexico Bryde’s whales (GoMex Bryde’s whales), the only resident baleen whale in the Gulf, are among the most endangered baleen whales in the world.
+Gulf of Mexico Bryde’s whales (GoMex Bryde’s whales) are the only resident baleen whale in the Gulf.
+They are also among the most endangered baleen whales in the world.
 Scientists are now turning to new technologies to study them in their natural environment.

 With an estimated abundance of only 33 animals, these whales typically are seen within a small area of the northeastern Gulf of Mexico.
 The reasons why this population has such a low abundance are unclear as we know little about these whales.
-We currently have limited information about their foraging ecology, habitat requirements and questions remain about their current distribution in U.S. and southern GoMex waters.
+We currently have limited information about their foraging ecology and habitat requirements.
+Questions remain about their current distribution in U.S. and southern GoMex waters.

 GoMex Bryde’s whales can be difficult to study.
-When they surface, they can have faint blows, spend little time at the surface and show a significant portion of their body only when they are about to dive—known as a ‘high arch’.
-These behaviors make them difficult to observe in less than near ideal sea conditions.
-In general, they do not readily tolerate approaches by the scientific small boat used for biopsy sampling and tagging, both of which are key components of our research plans for this study.
+They spend little time at the surface, and when they do, they can have faint blows.
+They show a significant portion of their body only when they are about to dive—known as a "high arch."
+These behaviors make them difficult to observe in less-than-ideal sea conditions.
+In general, they do not readily tolerate approaches by the scientific small boat used for biopsy sampling and tagging.
+These are key components of our research plans for this study.

 *All photos were taken under NOAA research permit #14450-05 and 21938 issued by the NMFS Office of Protected Resources to the SEFSC to the Marine Mammal Program.